New affordable housing complex for people living with HIV opening this week

 "Folks who are homeless and have HIV usually aren't treating their HIV because they're just focused on survival," Smith said.

-Smith said about 1,500 people with HIV in Austin don't have stable housing.
+Smith said about 1,500 people living with HIV in Austin don't have stable housing.

 “If 1,500 people aren't treating their HIV because housing is getting in the way, that means HIV is still spreading in our community.
 And so, housing is essential to stop the spread of HIV,” Smith said.